 Old Cathedral, Saint Louis

-The Basilica of Saint Louis, formerly the Cathedral of Saint Louis, is named for King Louis IX of France, who happens to be the namesake for the city itself.
-Also known colloquially as the Old Cathedral, this was the first cathedral west of the Mississippi River, built in 1834.
+The Basilica of Saint Louis, formerly the Cathedral of Saint Louis, is named for King Louis IX of France, the same monarch for whom the city itself is named.
+Also known colloquially as the Old Cathedral, it was the first cathedral built west of the Mississippi River, completed in 1834.

-Surrounded by the Gateway Arch grounds, although technically it is not part of the Gateway Arch National Park, the church escaped demolition, luckily, for its historical significance, whereas other neighboring buildings were destroyed to make way for the Arch.
+Surrounded by the Gateway Arch grounds, the church is technically not part of the Gateway Arch National Park.
+Fortunately, it was spared demolition due to its historical significance, while other neighboring buildings were destroyed to make way for the Arch.

-To recognize its importance, in 1961 Pope John XXIII designated it a basilica (a designation given to a church building distinguished for ceremonial purposes from other churches).
+In recognition of its importance, Pope John XXIII designated it a basilica in 1961—a special designation given to church buildings distinguished for ceremonial purposes.

-Built in Greek Revival style, the temple is noted for its marble altars; a painting of Saint Louis venerating the Crown of Thorns, given by Louis XVIII, King of France and Navarre; and an accurate copy of the painting of the Crucifixion by Diego Velázquez installed here in the latter half of the 20th century.
+Built in the Greek Revival style, the basilica is noted for its marble altars, a painting of Saint Louis venerating the Crown of Thorns (a gift from Louis XVIII, King of France and Navarre), and an accurate copy of Diego Velázquez’s Crucifixion, installed in the latter half of the 20th century.

-Engraved in gold over the entrance are the Latin words that read "In honor of Saint Louis.
+Engraved in gold over the entrance are the Latin words: "In honor of Saint Louis.
 Dedicated to the one and triune God.
 A.D.
-1834".
-Hebrew letters, intended to spell out the Tetragrammaton, are also inscribed in Hebrew above the engraving on the main entrance.
-An urban legend of unknown origin claims that "the letter Heth was substituted for the letter He, so the inscription merely reads "yachuch", which has no meaning in Hebrew".
-However, anybody who knows how similar these two letters are, but also the difference between them, can attest that the letters He in the inscription are indeed letters He.
+1834."
+Hebrew letters, intended to spell out the Tetragrammaton, are also inscribed above the main entrance.

-In the basement of the church are a number of artifacts associated with the history of the Roman Catholic Archdiocese of Saint Louis, including a bell donated by the governor of the territory of Louisiana in the early 19th century.
+In the basement of the church, visitors can see a number of artifacts associated with the history of the Roman Catholic Archdiocese of Saint Louis, including a bell donated by the governor of the Louisiana Territory in the early 19th century.

 Old Cathedral on Map